 System Alignment and Integration

-Based on CS4L principles, LTAD promotes system alignment and integration between sport clubs, provincial/territorial and national sport organizations.
-CS4L addresses the overarching system and structure of sport and physical activity in Canada, including the relationship between school sport, physical education and high performance sport at all levels from policy to program delivery.
+Based on Sport for Life's principles, LTAD promotes system alignment and integration between sport clubs, provincial/territorial and national sport organizations.
+Sport for Life addresses the overarching system and structure of sport and physical activity in Canada, including the relationship between school sport, physical education and high performance sport at all levels from policy to program delivery.

 LTAD calls for system alignment and integration by bringing together athletes, coaches, clubs, school sports, recreation, provincial and national organizations to build a better sport system in Canada.